Three-dimensional real space renormalization group with well-controlled approximations: Summary and perspective

-\textbf{Discussions}--- The proposed RG has made a solid step towards a systematically-improvable 3D real space RG method.
 Compared with existing techniques for analyzing critical systems, including Monte Carlo, series expansion and field theory methods, the TNRG can extract much more information.
-A critical fixed-point tensor, if a TNRG scheme can produce, contains a complete description of a universality class, instead of just a handful of physical observables.
+A critical fixed-point tensor, if a TNRG scheme can produce, contains a complete description of a universality class.
 The higher scaling dimensions in~\autoref{fig:estScaleD} exhibit conformal tower structure in 3D, which has never been reported numerically until quite recently in a fuzzy sphere construction~\cite{Zhu:Han:2023}.
 Besides the scaling dimensions, operator product expansion coefficients can also be extracted from the fixed-point tensor~\cite{Guo:Wei:2024}.
 Moreover, the method offers a bridge for connecting the RG theory with concepts in conformal field theory.
 Recently, the relationship between the linearized RG and the dilatation operator has been clarified~\cite{Ebel:2024LDO}.
 It also paves a way for an exact RG treatment of 3D criticality~\cite{Kennedy:Rychkov:2022,Kennedy:Rychkov:2023,Ebel:2024} and provides a playground for studying general properties of RG, such as the entropic c-theorems~\cite{zomo-ctheorem:1986,Casini:2007,Casini:2015,Nishioka:2018}.
 Due to the high computational costs in 3D, the reachable bond dimension is small, making it harder to demonstrate whether the proposed RG is systematically improvable.
 The ideas for reducing the computational costs of the 3D TNRG~\cite{Adachi:2020,Kadoh:2019,Kadoh:2022} might make the proposed RG a more powerful tool for cracking unsolved problems in 3D classical or (2+1)D quantum criticality.

 \acknowledgments